csciuto/alerter/README.md

 === TODO ===

 * Simply checking if an email is from a known sender is vulnerable to spoofing, which would be really bad.
 Something needs to be done here.
-* The mail packages need much better unit testing.
-This would involve doing what was done with Drive and abstracting out the particular implentation, in this case, JavaMail.
 * If an upload fails, the email is already marked read.
 It might be a good idea to change this code.
 However, since the act of simply processing an email marks it read, it would be a rollback operation.